 Other protective factors identified by the McCreary survey are having a caring adult outside the family; sports and exercise; and community connectedness.

 The breadth of the information available via the McCreary surveys is impressive and should be a must-read for anyone with a youth in their lives.
-The report is available online

 Dr. Paul Martiquet is the Medical Health Officer for Rural Vancouver Coastal Health including Powell River, the Sunshine Coast, Sea-to-Sky, Bella Bella and Bella Coola.